-- a zero-tolerance stance on the use of child or forced labour, slavery, and human trafficking. - 7) Training & Employee Relations: All employees complete compliance training on an annual basis that establishes Asurion Australia's position as an ethical workplace.
-Additionally, all Asurion Australia staff are recruited and reviewed through a formalised global process.
+- 7) Training & Employee Relations: All employees complete compliance training on an annual basis that establishes Asurion Australia's position as an ethical workplace.
+Additionally, all Asurion Australia staff are recruited and reviewed through a formalised global process. - 8) WH&S Inspections: Asurion engages an external consultant to conduct WH&S inspections on its Cremorne and Regents Park site on an annual basis.